arielzhu0512/vmware-kubeflow-models-notebook-images/README.md

 ## Images

+**Contents of this section may not be up-to-date.
+Please refer to [this page](https://confluence.eng.vmware.com/display/VCP/VMware+Kubeflow+Notebook+Cutom+Images+for+LLM#VMwareKubeflowNotebookCutomImagesforLLM-Plannedtobeformallyreleased) for latest information.**

 Images that are planned to be formally released are listed below.

 | Image | Base Image | Already Have (in Base Image) | Extra Packages | Functions |